Die meiste Zeit

 Im September 1996 bin ich nach England umgezogen.
 Ich lebte in Oxford und arbeitete für 18 Monate am Rutherford Appleton Laboratory.
 Dass es inzwischen höchste Zeit geworden war, meine Heimatstadt Basel zu verlassen, hat sich während dieses Aufenthalts bestätigt.
 Ich verbrachte 18 wunderbare Monate, und Oxford und England habe ich in dieser Zeit in mein Herz geschlossen.

 Seit März 1998 lebe ich wieder in der Schweiz und arbeite nach einem kurzen Zwischenspiel am Paul Scherrer Institut (Villigen, AG) bei ABB, zunächst am Forschungszentrum in Baden, und seit 2014 in der Forschung und Entwicklung für Hochspannungsprodukte in Zürich-Oerlikon.
 Seit dem 1.
-Juli 2020 heisst mein Arbeitgeber Hitachi ABB Power Grids.
+Juli 2020 heisst mein Arbeitgeber Hitachi Energy.

 So far I spent most of my life in the beautiful Swiss city of Basel where I was born in 1965.
-My interest in science and my passion for music resulted in a somewhat turbulent but nevertheless most pleasant youth during which I studied physics (University of Basel) and music (Basel Music Academy), graduating in 1990 and 1991, respectively.
+My interest in science and my passion for music resulted in a somewhat turbulent but nevertheless most pleasant youth during which I studied music (Basel Music Academy) and physics (University of Basel), graduating in 1990 and 1991, respectively.
 From 1991 to 1996 I was busy working on my thesis in theoretical physics and playing piano mainly as an accompanist of instrumentalists and singers, as well as playing chamber music with my friends.
 Since those days I have been actively involved in organising concerts in Riehen, my actual home town.

 Meine Post-Doc-Zeit bestand aus Aufenthalten am Rutherford Appleton Laboratory bei Oxford (GB) und, ab März 1998, am Paul Scherrer Institut (Villigen, Schweiz).
 An beiden Orten widmete ich mich weiterhin der Physik der kondensierten Materie.
 Dabei interessierte ich mich besonders für die statischen und dynamischen Eigenschaften von ungewöhnlichen und niedrig-dimensionalen magnetischen Systemen und das Studium entsprechender Materialien mittels Neutronen- und Röntgenstreuung.
 Ich befasste mich u.A. mit elementaren Anregungen in alternierenden Spin-Ketten und -Leitern sowie den magnetischen Eigenschaften der Seltenen Erden.
 Die an diesen Materialien gemachten experimentellen Beobachtungen sind klare Manifestationen quantenmechanischer Vielteilchenprozesse, und das Verständnis ihrer mikroskopischen Ursachen und Zusammenhänge stellt derzeit eine grosse Herausforderung der Theoretischen Physik dar.